uma2k24/CMPT743-Final-Project---Optimized-3D-Rendering-with-Gaussian-Splatting/README.md

 # Hybrid Mesh + Gaussian Splatting Baseline

-This repository is a runnable baseline for the hybrid pipeline described in:

-- `CMPT 743_ 3D Reconstruction.pdf`
-- `CMPT 743_ Optimized 3D Rendering with Gaussian Splatting.pdf`

 It is intentionally scoped as a project baseline rather than a full reproduction of Fantasia3D or the original 3D Gaussian Splatting paper.

 ## What it implements